-Femoral neck fractures or fractures of neck of femur are fractures of proximal femur in the region between head of femur and intertrochanteric line [called neck of femur]
+Femoral neck fractures or fractures of the neck of the femur are fractures of the proximal femur in the region between head of femur and intertrochanteric line.
+This region is called neck of femur.

 These injuries are common in two distinct populations – young and elderly

 In young patients, femoral neck fractures are also caused by high-energy trauma whereas in the elderly population, the fractures occur with insufficient trauma.

 Stress fractures of the femoral neck are uncommon and occur in active individuals with unaccustomed strenuous activity or changes in activity, such as runners or endurance athletes, and elderly individuals with osteoporosis.

 Long-distance runners who suddenly change or add activities have a higher prevalence of femoral neck stress fractures.